Mykolaiv: Tram

-Тrolley Buses
+Тrolleybus

-The length of Mykolaiv's trolley bus lines is 59 km.
-Mykolaiv's trolley buses have operated since 29 October 1967.
+The length of Mykolaiv's trolleybus lines is 59 km.
+Mykolaiv's trolleybuses have operated since 29 October 1967.

 Education

 There are several universities in Mykolaiv.
-The main universities are: Admiral Makarov National University of Shipbuilding (leading shipbuilding university in Ukraine), Petro Mohyla Black Sea State University, Sukhomlinsky National University of Mykolaiv and Mykolaiv State Agrarian University.
+The main universities are: Admiral Makarov National University of Shipbuilding (leading shipbuilding university in Ukraine), Petro Mohyla Black Sea State University, Sukhomlinsky National University of Mykolaiv, and Mykolaiv State Agrarian University.

 Sukhomlinsky National University of Mykolaiv is the oldest university in Mykolaiv.
 The idea of the university foundation arose in the 1860s, but it was realized only on July 18, 1913, when the Mykolaiv Teacher's Institute was founded.
 Nowadays there are 7,000 students studying at the university, 300 teachers working at 36 departments.
 Annually, the university graduates 1,000 specialists and 60-70 undergraduates.

 There are 10 higher education institutions in Mykolaiv of level III or IV accreditation.
 65 general education schools, lycees, gymnasium schools, 3 evening schools, and 12 private learning institutions are in the city.

 In a survey in June–July 2017, adult respondents reported the following educational levels: